jpabadir/pace-c/documentation/final-deliverables/step-by-step-guide.md

 Email Address: pacementormatch@gmail.com

-Ownership of Nodemailer will be transfered via email when the project is completed.
+Ownership of Nodemailer will be transferred via email when the project is completed.

 <br>